Developerayo/Animated-Box/README.md

 ### How to run for newbies... :baby:

-1. Click on Clone and Download then Download ZIP
+1. Click on Clone and Download repo then Download ZIP
-2. Extract from Amzing-Zip-Master and copy to your specific location
+2. Extract from Amzing-Zip-Master and copy to your specific location of your choice
 3. Open and run the `index.html`.

 ## Contribution